Plane: The Dreamlands

-A lucid dreamer is anyone who is aware they are currently dreaming.
+A lucid dreamer is anyone who is astrally present in the Dreamlands and aware of their situation.
 There are a number of ways in which this might happen.
 One, as noted above, might happen temporarily when a lay dreamer is exposed to a shock.
-There are also magical means, such as certain rituals or the 5th-level wizard spell Dream.
+There are also magical means, such as astral projection or the 5th-level wizard spell Dream.
 Finally, lucid dreaming is a skill that can be learned.
 Specifically, it is a Non-Weapon Proficiency (Wizard/Priest, WIS-4, 2 slots) that allows one to enter a lucid dream each night a successful check is made.
 However, hours spent lucid dreaming are not restful and do not restore hit points or allow spells to be memorised.

 Being a lucid dreamer changes things significantly.
-Lucid dreamers begin in their own dream, just like lay dreamers.
+Most lucid dreamers begin in their own dream, just like lay dreamers - though this may not be the case if they arrive in a unconventional manner such as astral projection.
 They have complete control over it, however.
 If an outsider enters the dream of a lucid dreamer, they are in deadly peril the moment the dreamer becomes aware of their presence.
 Within their own dream, a lucid dreamer can do, become, or cause to happen anything they desire.
 They can transform into a dragon, cast spells beyond their ability (even if they are not spellcasters), or make a horde of demons stream from the ground.
 They are all-powerful - but only within their dream.

 An interloper is someone who does not belong in the Dreamlands.
-They have arrived by astral projection, plane shifting, or physical travel from the Astral Plane.
+They have arrived by plane shifting or physical travel from the Astral Plane; they are beings of Material flesh in a realm made of thoughts.
 They are in the most dangerous position of all, since they have no power to control the dreams around them and everything in the Dreamlands is completely and terrifyingly real to them.
 They do not even have the luxury that lucid dreamers have, of instantaneous travel - just getting from one dream to another can be a great trial with many dangers.

 Lucid dreamers can leave their own dreams and travel to other parts of the Dreamlands as long as they have the Dreaming NWP, although they are at risk once they do so.
 They are no longer omnipotent outside of their own dream, and can be harmed.
 Every hit point of damage deals a single point of sanity damage to their psyche, which must be restored via the normal means.